Skip to Content

 • Ingest ROS1 .bag and ROS2 .mcap logs

-• Profile recordings to understand topics, rates, and time bounds
+• Inspect recordings to understand topics, rates, and time bounds

 • Map variable source topic names into a canonical output schema